SethGame/sethgame.github.io/hugo-site/content/blog/2025-08-01-rl-hello-world.md

 <!-- ![RL Hello World Screenshot](/images/rl-hello-world-screenshot.jpg) -->

 ## Why
-In order to gain an introductory knowledge of utilizing an RL algorithm interfacing with the FlexSim model.
+- In order to gain an introductory knowledge of utilizing an RL algorithm interfacing with the FlexSim model

 ## How
 - Read the .readme text files for each of the corresponding Python files to understand how they worked